-A cross-disciplinary research team from the University of Edinburgh's School of Engineering and School of Political Science have been awarded a £1.4M grant from the Global Challenges Research Fund.
+A cross-disciplinary research team from the University of Edinburgh's School of Engineering and School of Social and Political Science have been awarded a £1.4M grant from the Global Challenges Research Fund.
 This will fund an innovative research project which will reduce the impact of fire hazards on informal settlements.

 The socially-integrated engineering project will be delivered through the newly-formed initiative IRIS-Fire (Improving Resilience for Informal Settlements – Fire).
 The team is led by Principal Investigator Dr David Rush in the School of Engineering, and includes Prof Luke Bisby and Dr Rory Hadden, also from Engineering, Dr Graham Spinardi from the School of Social and Political Science, and Dr Richard Walls from Stellenbosch University, South Africa.